 We’ve previously stressed the need to compare online and offline advertising campaigns on a level playing field.
 Well, the same is true for different methods of online advertising.
 It’s important for you to know whether pay-per-click (PPC) and organic search engine optimization (SEO) are pulling their weight.

 It’s very easy to get this kind of data for PPC campaigns, but in the past this was a lot harder to do for SEO campaigns.
 This meant that SEO often wasn’t given enough credit or it was just let slide because it was believed that it was working.
-But keyword level tracking eliminates that uncertainty—you can know just as much about the effectiveness of organic SEO campaigns as you know about Google Ads and other PPC campaigns.
+But keyword level tracking eliminates that uncertainty—you can know just as much about the effectiveness of organic SEO campaigns as you know about Google Ads (formerly AdWords) and other PPC campaigns.

 Multi Source Attribution